Nordic Stocks: Assa Abloy, Nokia, Q-Med, Storebrand, YIT Move

-Assa Abloy AB (ASSAB SS): The world’s largest maker of locks said fourth-quarter profit jumped fivefold as construction projects in Asia and South America spurred demand.
+Assa Abloy AB (ASSAB) rose 3.4 kronor, or 1.9 percent to 181.5 kronor, for its second day of gains.
+The world’s largest maker of locks said fourth-quarter profit jumped fivefold as construction projects in Asia and South America spurred demand.
 Net income rose to 1.06 billion kronor ($165 million) from 192 million kronor a year earlier, the Stockholm-based company said today in a statement.
-The shares rose 2.7 percent to 178.1 kronor.

-Q-Med AB (QMED SS): The board of the Swedish maker of the Restylane wrinkle filler said it has “no ongoing” discussions with potential bidders for the company other than with Galderma Holding AB.
+Q-Med AB (QMED SS) fell 0.5 kronor, or 0.7 percent, to 75.75 kronor.
+The board of the Swedish maker of the Restylane wrinkle filler said it has “no ongoing” discussions with potential bidders for the company other than with Galderma Holding AB.
 The board also said there is no interest from other potential buyers.
-The share was unchanged at 76.25 kronor.

 To contact the reporter on this story: Toby Alder in Stockholm at email@example.com